Jonathan-Garber/Order-By-Engagement/readme.txt

 Tested up to: 3.4.2
 Stable tag: 1.1.0

-Order By Engagement is a WordPress plugin designed to allow site admins to sort posts by a new factor: engagement.
-Engagement is defined by the plugin in three ways: landing on a post from another referring URI, engaging in any social media integrating on the site, or any other hook that calls the modify_engagement() function.
+Order By Engagement is a WordPress plugin designed to allow theme developers to order posts by a value which corresponds to how engaged with a post users appear to be.

 == Description ==

-Order By Engagement is a WordPress plugin designed to allow site admins to sort posts by a new factor: engagement.
-Engagement is defined by the plugin in three ways: landing on a post from another referring URI, engaging in any social media integrating on the site, or any other hook that calls the modify_engagement() function.
-The plugin keeps track of engagement using custom post meta.
-Posts that then be looped in ascending or descending order using the get_engaged_posts() function to modify the main WordPress $post query.
-Imaging all the things you can do with posts in order by engagement.
-Have fun. :)
+Order By Engagement is a WordPress plugin designed to allow theme developers to order posts by a value which corresponds to how engaged with a post users appear to be.

+At the moment, OBE tracks engagement only be increasing a value, stored as a custom field value, when a corresponding post is accessed.
+Plugin settings allow administrators to throttle the increase of that value and to erode the current value over time.
+This is how the plugin tracks the maximum engagement value for a post and contrasts it with the current engagement value.

 == Installation ==